IN THIS ARTICLE

 Who is jojoba oil good for?

 Given that it has a similar structure to the sebum our skin naturally produces, jojoba oil can do a wonderful job at moisturizing your skin, no matter what skin type you have.
-This means that, basically, jojoba oil is useful for everybody.
+This means that jojoba oil can be useful for everybody.
+That said, doing a patch test is always a good practice, particularly if you have sensitive skin.

 In addition, if you’re someone who’s dealing with skin redness, you should certainly consider adding products with this ingredient to your routine.
 Even though we won’t recommend it as the first line of defence against skin inflammation, it’s useful to use with other ingredients like aloe vera or oats.